 Queenstown is known as the adventure capital of the world and rightly so.
-From being the spot where the world’s first bungee jump happened to ice climbing and alpine hikes, Queenstown is an adrenaline junkie’s heaven.
+From being the spot where the world’s first bungy jump happened to ice climbing and alpine hikes, Queenstown is an adrenaline junkie’s heaven.
 When planning your New Zealand vacation, Queenstown should be at the top of your list, not just for adrenaline-pumping activities, but as an overall fabulous destination for all.
 There are plenty of things to do in Queenstown and even more just a day’s trip away that are worthy of adding to your Queenstown itinerary.

 Top Day Trips from Queenstown